Home

 ~~ 7:20:22, The Qur'an

 And, once AI goes beyond being fed the regular mental mess of the average Joe, and gets to devour mind's true madness, it's nominal claim to intelligence will itself be cast in doubt.
 For, it is madness indeed to call strategising for war or diverting physics to kill your fellow-men as intelligence.
-It requires an unnatural (artificial) and perverse imagination to label such acts results of sound intellect; artificial criminality may, perhaps, be a term more apt for those machines, and their masters, raised on this pungent porridge.
+It requires an unnatural (artificial) and perverse imagination to label such acts results of sound intellect; artificial criminality may, perhaps, be a term more apt for those machines and their masters raised on this pungent porridge.

 The monkey is understandably dejected.
-But, the remedial saving grace, as always, lies in some strains that have historically escaped the corruption of man's intellect: mathematics, music, and the meaning of things: all three of which, together, constitute the language of the Divine.
-That this triplet, especially the last of its member, will always stand in the way of the spread of AI, shall, forever frustrate those who owe their allegiance and economic sustenance to silicon wafers.
-For, after all, things do have a meaning, and the most important of things have only one meaning; whenever man has spent time discovering that singular meaning he has come closer to the Truth.
+But, the remedial saving grace, as always, lies in strains that have historically escaped the corruption of man's intellect: mathematics, music, and the meaning of things: all three of which, together, constitute the language of the Divine.
+That this triplet, especially the last of its member, will always stand in the way of the spread of AI, shall forever frustrate those who owe their allegiance and economic sustenance to silicon wafers.
+For, after all, things do have a meaning, and the most important of things have only one meaning, and whenever man has spent time discovering that singular meaning he has come closer to the Truth.

 The funny thing about the Truth is that it is encapsulated: much as a baby curls itself up to take full advantage (of) the security of its mother's womb.
 To know the Truth, it must, therefore, be unfurled, unpacked, or in other words, revealed.
 And revelation, lo and behold, has grace, a quality no machine since time immemorial has come close to achieving, and none – it may be safely said – will in whatever future remains of mankind on this planet, one that was entrusted to its care.
 For, grace is under exclusive sovereignty of its Creator, and mankind may only acknowledge (it), if it wishes to: